pawansharma15/cloudTreeView/README.md

 # To install
 npm install

-# To run cloudView
+# To run clView
 npm start

 # To build an app for MAC
 npm run build
-The application will be in dir CloudView-darwin-x64/ as CloudView.app
+The application will be in dir clView-darwin-x64/ as clView.app